 To assist me with this endeavour, one of my favourite hobbies is to explore the realms of philosophy and the greater rational landscape it resides within to see if my ideas can hold up to intellectual scrutiny if hard pressed.
 The rational world has destroyed much of what I once held dear, sharpened my beliefs for the better and taught me countless new thinking models that have enhanced my world view with greater accuracy.

 However, from this process of harnessing my critical thinking, an unexpected problem surfaced as I began to filter my thinking through my newly acquired mental tools.
 I was hit by the realisation that my rationalised frameworks often held zero pragmatic value within old environments I was once familiar with that still adhered to the rules of the irrational world.
 Countless areas of our society pays no heed to rational accountability.
 For example; when discussing politics with peers—how does one point out a logical fallacy to someone who lacks knowledge in logic 101?
 Especially when emotions and fierce alliances are involved?
 One might as well be talking in Elvish.

 I was now navigating between the overlapping worlds of rationality and irrationality on a daily basis and rather unsure of quite what to make of it.
 Much of my reality still involves the irrational—that is certain with mindful observation.
 So the questions beckoned: Was the irrational world, my new enemy?
 Did the rational world provide me with all the tools needed to traverse the challenges of my life?
 These were the pressing questions that needed answers.

-The first stop on this journey of mine began in the fascinating realms of psychology—where I began researching the human mind and her common habit of perceptual failures.
+The first stop on this journey of mine began in the fascinating realms of psychology—where I began researching the human mind and its common perceptual failures.
 Some of you would have witnessed my findings expressed via the Cognitive Bias Field Manual and my introductory piece on Cognitive Dissonance.